Tin Tin Deo in G#

 Voice Leading

-The bass line moves through G# to F# (descending whole step), F# to E (descending whole step), E to D# (descending half step), D# to F (ascending whole step), F to A# (ascending perfect fourth), A# to A (descending half step), A to G# (descending half step), G# to C# (ascending perfect fourth), C# to F# (ascending perfect fourth), F# to F (descending half step).
+The bass line moves through G# to F# (descending whole step), F# to E (descending whole step), E to D# (descending half step), D# to F (ascending whole step), F to A# (ascending perfect fourth), A# to A (descending half step), A to D# (ascending tritone), D# to G# (ascending perfect fourth), G# to C# (ascending perfect fourth), C# to F# (ascending perfect fourth), F# to F (descending half step), F to C# (descending major third), C# to F# (ascending perfect fourth), F# to B (ascending perfect fourth), B to E (ascending perfect fourth), E to D# (descending half step), D# to G# (ascending perfect fourth), G# to B (ascending minor third), B to F (ascending tritone), F to A# (ascending perfect fourth).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
-The predominantly stepwise bass motion creates smooth, connected voice leading.
-When the progression loops, the bass returns from F to G# by minor third.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from A# to G# by whole step.

 Scales for Improvisation